odarriba/dotfiles/README.md

 ### installation
 To install the shell software, asdf and syncing the configuration, there is a script called `install.sh` that execute commands to do all of these stuff.

+**NOTE:** you may want to change the `.gitconfig` file on your local copy (or you will be doing commits with my name and e-mail address).

 #### aliases included

 Some useful aliases included: